DataAnalyticsinStudentHands/DASH-Documentation/Code Development/Java Backend/Backend-Development-Reference-Introduction.md

 Every project extended from this code base is built using a similar architecture.
 Please note that we have developed our own flavor of terminology for these layers but for internal purposes it is useful to refer to them the same way.
 Simply put each domain object in our RESTful backend have:

-1. a resource layer which accepts requests and returns responses with useful HTTP status codes, JSONs and files when appropriate
+1. A resource layer which accepts requests and returns responses with useful HTTP status codes, JSONs and files when appropriate
-1. a service layer where application logic is implemented
+1. A service layer where application logic is implemented
-1. a DAO layer which formulates queries to read, write and delete objects in the database.
+1. A DAO layer which formulates queries to read, write and delete objects in the database.

 ![A simple diagram of our three layer architecture](http://i.imgur.com/ROhqVxG.png)